UofT-DSI/deep_learning_topics/slides-resources/02-implementing_ai_healthcare_1.md

   - *Source: [Why AI investments fail to deliver](https://www.infoworld.com/article/3639028/why-ai-investments-fail-to-deliver.html)*
 - "**Validation of the performance of an algorithm in terms of its accuracy is not equivalent to demonstrating clinical efficacy.
 This is ... the ‘AI chasm’—that is, an algorithm with an AUC of 0.99 is not worth very much if it is not proven to improve clinical outcomes.**"
   - *Source: [High Performance Medicine](https://www.nature.com/articles/s41591-018-0300-7)*

 ---
+##### **Electronic Health Record (EHR) Data**
+- Challenges and barriers to achieving economies of scale in analyzing EHR data.
+- Challenges in scaling EHR data analytics due to non-standardized systems.
+- Importance of policy reforms and technology adoption for improved healthcare analysis and outcomes.

+---
 #### **Where many fear to tread**